What is Superficial Thrombophlebitis?

 - An injection or IV into the vein

-- Long periods of sitting or bed rest
+- Long periods of inactivity, such as sitting or bed rest

 - Blood clotting disorders